CitiesSkylinesMods/TMPE/TLM/ATTACHING_DEBUGGER.md

+# Attaching Debugger to Cities.exe

+Use this guide to attach a debugger to Cities: Skylines.

 > **Notes:**
 > * Attaching a debugger can significantly reduce frame rate and cause lots of lag.
 > * This has only been tested on Windows.